VISION-SAM/QuickFuzz/README.md

 Run the script from the command line by providing a base URL and a wordlist.
     Bashpython fuzzer.py -u <TARGET_URL> -w <PATH_TO_WORDLIST>

-Arguments         ArgumentShort         Description                                                Required
-\n--url                 -u                The base URL to fuzz (e.g., http://example.com)               Yes
-\n--wordlist            -w                Path to the text file containing the wordlist                 Yes
+Arguments               ArgumentShort         Description                                                Required                                                                            --url                      -u               The base URL to fuzz (e.g., http://example.com)                Yes                                                                               --wordlist                 -w               Path to the text file containing the wordlist                  Yes

 ## Example